The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Black bean chili is done when about a quarter of the beans have broken apart against the side of the pot.
 That mush is what makes the broth creamy.

-Mix together three 15 ounce cans of black beans (drained), one 28 ounce can crushed tomatoes, one 14.5 ounce can diced tomatoes with green chiles, one diced onion, 4 cloves of garlic (minced), 1 diced bell pepper, 2 tablespoons of chili powder, 1 tablespoon of cumin, 1 teaspoon of smoked paprika, 1 teaspoon of oregano, and 1/2 teaspoon of salt.
+Combine three 15 ounce cans of black beans (drained), one 28 ounce can crushed tomatoes, one 14.5 ounce can diced tomatoes with green chilis, one diced onion, 4 cloves of garlic (minced), 1 diced bell pepper, 2 tablespoons of chili powder, 1 tablespoon of cumin, 1 teaspoon of smoked paprika, 1 teaspoon of oregano, and 1/2 teaspoon of salt.
 Cook on LOW for 6-7 hours.
-Completion occurs once the broth has thickened, a portion of the beans have begun to break down (which contributes to the creaminess), and the spices have an aroma of being rounded out instead of smelling raw.
-At the finish stir in 1 tablespoon of lime juice and a small handful of chopped cilantro.
-Add sour cream, avocado, and corn chips on top.
+The soup is done when it is thickened, when some of the beans have broken down to make it creamy, and when the spices smell ‘cooked’ instead of raw.
+At the end, add 1 tablespoon of lime juice and a small handful of chopped cilantro.
+Top with sour cream, avocado, and corn chips.

-Swap: For a meatier version, brown 1 pound of ground beef or turkey and add at the start.
-For smoky heat, add a chopped can of chipotle in adobo.
+Swap: To make it heartier, brown 1 pound of ground beef or turkey and add it at the beginning.
+To add smoky heat, stir in a chopped can of chipotle in adobo.

 Nathaniel LeeNathaniel’s Pantry Notes: Dried vs. Canned Beans in the Slow Cooker